johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 #### `distributed func` internals

-Developers implement distributed functions the same way as they would any other function.
-This is a core gain from this model, as compared to external source generation schemes which force users to implement and provide so-called "Stubs".
-Using the distributed actor model, the types we program with are the types that can be used as proxies - there is no need for additional intermediate types.
+Developers implement distributed functions the same way as they would any other functions.
+This is a core gain from this model, as compared to external source generation schemes which force users to implement and provide so-called "stubs".
+Using the distributed actor model, the types we program with are the same types that can be used as proxies--there is no need for additional intermediate types.

 A local (or "real") actor instance is a simple actor which implements all of its async functions by enqueueing the calls to its queue by the `Actor.enqueue(partialTask:)` function, conceptually this could be expressed as: